 Which is better however?
 Well this time its Star Trek.
 I love the Brig, but Spock takes the lead here as he is just as iconic a character as Captain Kirk himself.
 Everyone knows who Spock is, everyone knows his ears, his cold logical nature and the live long and prosper sign.

-Also I feel that Spock had quite a large impact on television in that not only was he one of the first examples of a supporting character ending up being arguably the most popular with audiences, but he also kind of established the trend in sci fi and fantasy series of there being a non human member of the team, who is the odd man out, but in some ways the most useful.
+Also I feel that Spock had quite a large impact on television in that not only was he one of the first examples of a supporting character ending up being arguably the most popular with audiences: He also kind of established the trend in sci fi and fantasy series of there being a non human member of the team, who is the odd man out, but in some ways the most useful.

 Whilst the Brig will always be a hero to Doctor Who fans, Spock is one of the most important characters in the history of science fiction.